You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 ELECTROCONVULSIVE THERAPY

 Electroconvulsive therapy (ECT) is the most effective treatment for severe and treatment-resistant depression, by the induction of seizures through electrical brain stimulation under short-term anesthesia [42].
 The working mechanism of ECT remains unclear, but recent studies suggest neuroplastic changes induced by ECT.
 Schurgers and colleagues showed that ECT-induced reduction in depression severity is found to be related to increased mRNA expression of brain-derived neurotrophic factor (BDNF) and related genes, which correlated with changes in DNA methylation of these genes and increased serum BDNF protein levels after treatment [43].
-The dentate gyrus of the hippocampus is especially relevant for the neuroplastic effects of ECT and shows a very region-specific volume increased after ECT [44].
+The dentate gyrus of the hippocampus is especially relevant for the neuroplastic effects of ECT and shows a very region-specific volume increase after ECT [44].

 Although ECT has been employed for decades in adult and geriatric populations [45], including PD patients with depression, its effectiveness in individuals with PD is still under-researched [46].
 A systematic review on the effects of ECT in PD by Borisovskaya et al. [47] included 43 studies, encompassing one retrospective case study, two retrospective chart reviews, 27 single case reports, and 13 case series.
 This overview showed that more than 93% of patients experienced an improvement in their depression symptoms and among those for whom motor function was assessed, 83% reported an improvement in motor symptoms along with their depression.
 Although the often feared negative effects on cognition were limited to a small subgroup, higher occurrence of adverse effects occurred, mainly delirium and transient confusion, probably related to anesthesia, which sometimes led to treatment discontinuation.
 Considering that autonomic dysregulation and falls are common in PD, ECT may potentially exacerbate issues like urine retention and fall rates [47].

 A more recent meta-analysis aimed to assess the impact of ECT on motor and non-motor symptoms in PD [46].
-Among a total of 14 studies (n = 129), there was one randomized controlled trial, nine prospective observational studies, and four retrospective studies.
+Among a total of 14 studies (n = 129), there was one RCT, nine prospective observational studies, and four retrospective studies.
 ECT had a significant positive impact on motor manifestations in a subpopulation of PD without psychiatric symptoms (SMD 1.18, CI 0.87–1.49).
 ECT significantly improved depression (SMD 1.33, CI 0.42–2.24) and psychosis (SMD 1.64, CI 0.90–2.38) and was found to be effective in relieving the wearing-off phenomenon (SMD 0.71, CI 0.28–1.14) without causing any worsening of cognitive function (even small improvement, probably related to improved mood).

 In summary, despite the scarce literature on controlled studies on the efficacy, durability, and side effects of ECT in PD, ECT can be considered a safe and fast-acting treatment for severe depression in PD when other methods do not sufficiently reduce the burden of depression.
 However, strategies to deal with transient post-ECT delirium/confusion and risk of relapse after treatment discontinuation warrant further research.